Speech-Language Pathology Advanced ICU Fellowship

 Prerequisites: The fellowship is designed for speech-language pathologists who have completed their clinical fellowship, have a certificate of clinical competency from ASHA and are eligible for Maryland state license.
 Please note that we are unable to sponsor visas for international applicants.

 Please click the pay application fee link to pay the supplementary application fee.
 Application will not be processed until the fee is received and application is complete.
 All fees must be paid by midnight E.S.T. on date of application deadline.
 All fees are non-refundable.
-If applying for more than one program, separate payments are required.

 - Didactic experience, including surgery observations, participation in multidisciplinary rounds, weekly swallowing conference and monthly journal club meetings